skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **vel_reject** *(string)* - Default: *'reverse'*

-  Determines the momentum rescaling method when a hop is rejected.
+  This argument determines the momentum rescaling method when a hop is rejected.

   + *'keep'*: Do nothing, keeps the nuclear velocities.
   + *'reverse'*: Reverse the momentum along the NACV.